silvae86/silvae86.github.io/_posts/2019-02-16-automatic_updates_in_ubuntu18.markdown

-"${distro_id}:${distro_codename}-updates"; // will enable automatic security updates Unattended-Upgrade::Automatic-Reboot "true"; // will enable automatic reboot after updates are concluded Unattended-Upgrade::Automatic-Reboot-Time "04:00"; // will set up 4AM as the reboot time
+"${distro_id}:${distro_codename}-updates"; // will enable automatic security updates Unattended-Upgrade::Automatic-Reboot "true"; // will enable automatic reboot after updates are concluded Unattended-Upgrade::Automatic-Reboot-Time "04:00"; // will set up 4AM as the reboot time Unattended-Upgrade::Remove-Unused-Kernel-Packages "true"; // will prevent your boot partition from getting filled of junk, which will block any and all updates at a point
 {% endhighlight %}

+Special attention should be given to the last line, which will enable the update to automatically clean up old kernel packages.
+Without it, you can find yourself with a full `boot` partition, which has the nasty ability to halt any and all updates!
+I have [faced this in the past](/sysadmin/boot/no/space/left/on/device/2018/11/05/no-space-left-on-device-boot/) and it can be a pain.

 ## My file contents